How to get extra money from your home without selling it

 A debt consolidation mortgage incorporates your multiple high-interest loans and credit cards into one easy and affordable mortgage payment.

-Here’s an example of how a debt consolidation mortgage is saving one education member $800/month:
+Here’s an example of how a debt consolidation mortgage is saving one education member over $800/month:

 |Payments before consolidation||Outstanding Amounts**||Interest Rates**||Monthly Payments|